Claualvarez/ECCB2020/Searching.md

    In this example, there are three filters for "hemerythrin":
    - **Molecule name** \
      This filter will allow you to retrieve all molecules annotated as "hemerytrin". \
      Two notes of caution, though.
-Not all homologues have the same molecular name and not al molecules with the same name are homologues.
+Not all homologs have the same molecular name, and not al molecules with the same name are homologs.
    - **Sequence family** \
      This will filter entries by unique identifier within [Rfam](https://rfam.xfam.org/), [Pfam](https://pfam.xfam.org/) or [Interpro](https://www.ebi.ac.uk/interpro/) databases.
 Proteins classified within the same *family* in these databases are considered homologs.
    - **Structure domain** \